 Does Vodafone Work in Germany?

 Yes.
 While in Europe, customers can take advantage of all of their Vodafone benefits without any roaming surcharges.
-The only exception to this are the free minutes and SMS to the Vodafone network.
+The only exception to this is the free minutes and SMS to the Vodafone network.
 They work at home only.

 Cell Phone Tips for International Travelers